 In this period, the war would have been considered to be a civil war, if it were not for the constant flow of arms across the Russian-Ukrainian border.
 By June 2014, “humanitarian aid” also began to flow into the area from Russia, as the pro-Russian separatists have taken control over most of the crossing points to Russia.
 In fact, the drivers of the aid convoys are Russian soldiers from, among others, the 69th brigade who are dressed like EMERCOM employees.
 Despite the fact that NATO and Ukraine have verified that arms deliveries are made, large amounts of evidence have not been presented.
 This is not surprising as the OSCE is refused access to most of the border crossings in the occupied territories.

-The BUK and Malaysian Airlines MH17
+Malaysian Airlines MH17

 The best known case is the anti-aircraft system BUK, which is suspected to have caused the disaster with Malaysian Airlines MH17.
 Many of the vehicles that have been observed by people in Donbas are Russian-made, not in use within the Ukrainian armed forces.
 Despite this, there are now compelling evidence that the vehicles with the BUK system were observed in Russia, shortly after they were seen in the Donbas after the shot-down of MH17.

-Bombardment of Ukrainian territory from Russia
+Bombardment Ukraine from Russia